ZS6EZ's QSLing Status Report

 Short version: I do not answer email enquiries about QSLs.

-During the early part of 2000, I wasted much time on this practice, as a few individuals who boorishly demanded information continued to harrass me.
+In the past, I wasted much time on answering emails regarding QSL requests, as a few individuals who boorishly demanded information continued to harrass me.
 One individual, whose card had been sent but did not get to him, had the audacity to complain about the fact that he'd sent 23 emails over a period of a few weeks; as if that fact somehow reflected badly on me.
 Given that I'd answered all his questions without delay, I really didn't think that I had been the problem child in this story!

-In the past, I had incidents where the volume of work contributed to an error or two in replying to email requests.
-I had to put up with invective that peeled the paint off my walls.
-In the end, I decided that I'd much rather spend the energy answering the heaps of snail-mail that arrive.
+In the past, the volume of work contributed to an error or two in replying to email requests.
+The resulting invective peeled the paint off my house walls.
+In the end, I decided that I'd much rather spend the energy answering the snail-mail that arrives.

-So: Sorry about this, but if you have a problem with a QSL, please resort to the time-proven technique of snail mail.
-As I do not routinely have problems with mail loss, no more than a handful of people will be inconvenienced.
+So: If you have a problem with a QSL, please resort to the time-proven technique of snail mail.
+No more than a handful of people will be inconvenienced.
+Alternatively, load your logs into LotW and get instant DXCC credit for those QSOs.

 Questions?